 Are you up for the challenge?

-Please send a completed Employment Application form, cover letter, resume, teaching philosophy statement and three references to the following email or PO Box.
+Please send a completed Employment Application form, cover letter, resume, teaching philosophy statement and three references to the following email or mailing address.
 Applications will be accepted until positions are filled.

 Ecology Learning Center

 Culinary Arts Teacher, Farm to Cafeteria

 The Culinary Arts Teacher will engage students in local agriculture, health and wellness, and the art of preparing nourishing meals.
 They will lead pairs or small groups of students to prepare school breakfast and lunch, emphasizing locally sourced ingredients.
 The long-term goal of this position is to develop and implement a farm to cafeteria program that engages students in the planning, growing, harvesting, procuring, cooking, and serving of school breakfast and lunch.

 The Math and Science teacher will inspire a love for problem-solving, computation, investigation, and scientific inquiry.
 While the two subjects will be taught separately, each class will relate to school-wide environmental themes (Fall - Food Systems, Winter - Shelter, Spring - Water).
 The teacher will align the Math curriculum with Common Core State Standards, helping students develop knowledge in number and quantity, algebra, modeling, functions, geometry, and statistics, and frequently engage students in hands-on projects that require students to think and communicate in mathematical terms.
 The teacher will align Science courses with NextGen Standards and actively engage students in experiments, research, and volunteer work to address local issues in agriculture, forestry, wildlife conservation, human health, climate change, and sustainability science.